Day - 1

 Day - 4

 Location: Caye Caulker - Bid adios to Mexico early this morning and head south to Belize.
-Be prepared for a long day of travel on the road without a chance to stop for lunch, as the total driving time including the border crossing will take around eight or nine hours.
-First, travel to the town of Chetumal by public bus (3.5 hours approximately).
-Then jump on a local bus the border (20 minutes), undertake border formalities, then board the same bus to Belize City (3 hours approximately).
+Be prepared for a long day of travel on the road without a chance to stop for lunch, as the total driving time including the border crossing will be 8–9 hours.
+First, travel to the town of Chetumal by public bus (approximately 3.5 hours).
+Then jump on a local bus to the border (20 minutes).
+Undertake border formalities, then board the same bus to Belize City (approximately 3 hours).
 Once in Belize City take a water taxi to Caye Caulker (1 hour).
 Expect to arrive on Caye Caulker by 6 pm.
 Phew!
-What a day, but trust us, it’s worth it.
+What a day.
+But trust us, it’s worth it.
 Perhaps go for an evening stroll to get your bearings on the island, then if you have the energy why not hit a beach bar and unwind.
 Belize is the only English-speaking country in Central America, which will make chatting with locals much easier.

 Day - 5

 Location: Caye Caulker - Good morning and welcome to heaven!
 Today is free for you to explore the island and surrounds or simply relax.
-Whatever you choose to do, it’s bound to be impossible to keep the smile off your face.
+Whatever you choose to do, it’s pretty much impossible to keep the smile off your face when the scenery is this magic.
 If you feel like snorkelling, ask your leader about organising a trip to the colourful coral reef nearby, or perhaps head further afield to Hol Chan Marine Reserve, home to the world’s second-longest coral reef.
-Manatee spotting is one option nature lovers should consider, as the opportunity to encounter these gentle giants is a special one.
+Manatee spotting is one option nature lovers should consider, as the chance to encounter these gentle giants is a special one.
 Of course, you could always take a stroll and find a swaying palm tree with your name on it.
 They make the perfect place to nap, read a book and soak up the island vibes.

 Day - 6

 Location: Caye Caulker - What’s better than one day in paradise?
 Two, of course!
 Wake up when you like, because you’ve got another free day.
 Like any good seaside Eden, Caye Caulker is home to super fresh seafood, which you can dig into with your feet planted in the sand at one of the many ‘floor free’ outdoor restaurants.
-The islands famous lobster are available between 15 June and 15 February, and you can expect to pay far less than at home but more than your average island meal.
-Some of the best meals can be found by the roadside, so why not grab some grilled shrimp and a rum and coke made with fire water to really get into the spirit.
+The island's famous lobsters are available between 15 June and 15 February, and you can expect to pay far less than at home (though more than your average island meal).
+Some of the best meals can be found by the roadside, so why not grab some grilled shrimp and a rum and coke made with firewater to really get into the spirit.

 Day - 7

-Location: San Ignacio - From the islands to the highlands, today you’ll bid farewell to Caye Caulker and catch a ferry to Belize City (one hour) and then take a local bus to San Ignacio (three and a half hours).
+Location: San Ignacio - From the islands to the highlands, today you’ll bid farewell to Caye Caulker and catch a ferry to Belize City (1 hour) and then take a local bus to San Ignacio (3.5 hours).
 Local buses in Belize are a little more basic and crowded than you may have experienced elsewhere in Central America.
-Get ready for a stop-and-go experience on the journey; there are very few official bus stops in Belize, so the bus will stop as required by roadside passengers.
+Get ready for a stop-and-go experience on the journey.
+There are very few official bus stops in Belize, so the bus will stop as required by roadside passengers.
 On arrival, your leader will take you walking tour of San Ignacio and its twin sister Santa Elena, which will give you a sense of how vibrant the local Garifuna and Maya communities are.
-Perhaps tonight head out in search of a Maya-style dish like cochinita pibil (slow-roasted pork marinated in citrus).
+Perhaps tonight head out in search of a classic Maya dish like cochinita pibil (slow-roasted pork marinated in citrus).

 Day - 8